-Myth #4: to lose weight you need to radically restrict calories
+Myth #4: To lose weight you need to radically restrict calories

-I’ve seen time and time again that when people stop strictly reducing calories and instead focus on the quality of the food they’re consuming (focusing on veggies, high-quality proteins and healthy fats), they see results after having “plateaued” for months.
+I’ve seen time and time again that when people stop strictly reducing calories and instead focus on the quality of the food they’re consuming (focusing on veggies, high-quality proteins, and healthy fats), they see results after having “plateaued” for months.
 Plus, it’s a lot more fun to get to eat more food, not less!
 And in the end, a sustainable solution (aka not an 800 calorie crash diet) is what will help you maintain your results in the long-term.
 Here at Snap, we’re fans of lifestyle changes over diet dogma.

-Myth #5: celery juice cures all
+Myth #5: Celery juice cures all

 You can get the same benefits from eating celery, too!
 Plus you’d get the healthy fiber that feeds your gut microbiome.
-In general, though, celery is a great option whether you eat it or drink it, since it’s filled with antioxidants and enzymes.
+In general, though, celery is a great option whether you eat it or drink it since it’s filled with antioxidants and enzymes.
 The verdict: do what works for you!

-Myth #6: your doctor or your favorite influencer knows best
+Myth #6: Your doctor or your favorite influencer knows best

 Bare with me.
 I think that women give their power away far too often.
 Yes, your doctor’s input is important.
-Yes, some influencers are super knowledgable.
+Yes, some influencers are super knowledgeable.
 But you (and only you!) know what works best for your body.
 It’s time we start listening to our own bodies, rather than wanting someone else to always give us the answer.
-This applies to advice you may receive from your doctor, well-meaning friends, celebrities or social media influencers.
+This applies to advice you may receive from your doctor, well-meaning friends, celebrities, or social media influencers.
 This is true for everything from the medications and supplements you take to the best diet for your needs.

 You can empower yourself to make the decisions that are best for your health in a few ways.
 To start, do your own research.
 When it comes to today’s health care system, you have to be your own advocate.
 If you’ve been diagnosed with a certain health condition, research nutrition & lifestyle interventions.
 If your doctor recommends a certain dietary protocol (like reduced calories or “everything in moderation”), look into it for yourself.
 If they want to put you on a specific medication, research the side effects and the purpose of the drug before you sign on.
 Don’t be afraid to ask questions!

 As far as food is concerned, I love something like a Whole30 (plus reintroduction!) to help you figure out what works for you.
 Whether or not you choose to do an elimination diet like Whole30, I encourage everyone to eat mindfully.
 This looks like eating while sitting down & eating without distraction.
-It also means paying attention to how you feel after a meal, and trying to lean into foods that help you feel your best, versus foods that leave you feeling tired or with an upset stomach.
+It also means paying attention to how you feel after a meal and trying to lean into foods that help you feel your best, versus foods that leave you feeling tired or with an upset stomach.
 While food itself is never “good” or “bad”, there’s definitely food that helps us feel well and food that leaves us feeling not so great.
 Moral of the story here?
 Work to find what works for you.
 Don’t follow the latest trend without asking yourself how you feel & how it’s working for you.